LinkedInLearning/github-actions-for-ci-cd-4375061/Ch04/04_06_ci_cd_for_infrastructure_as_code/README.md

 1. Observe the pipeline's progress and note the updates to the workflow summary.
 1. When prompted, select `Review deployments`.
 1. Select `Production` -> `Approve and deploy`.
-1. Observe the pipeline's progress an note the updates to the workflow summary.
+1. Observe the pipeline's progress and note the updates to the workflow summary.
+1. Follow the links in the workflow summary to view the e-commerce site deployed by the workflow.

-# Remove the resources
+## 5. Remove the resources
+To avoid costs associated with running resources in AWS, please remove them by running the [99-Destroy Resources workflow](./destroy-resources.yml).

 1. Select the `Actions` tab.
 1. Select the workflow `99-Destroy Resources`.
 1. Next to "This workflow has a workflow_dispatch event trigger.", Select `Run workflow` -> `Run workflow`.